johnmholmes/Cmri-Nano-Turnout-Rs485/Animation and exrail/Exrail/Simple loco automation/ReadMe.md

 Steps to run a locomotive address 4 between 2 sensors on the track forward sensor at pin 42 and reverse sensor at pi 41 We also have a switch on pin 22 to start this to only run 1 time

-1. You need to add a file called myAutomation.h
+1. upload the newversion of CommandStation_ex to your arduino and restart it

-2. add the following lines of code.
+2. Check out the myAutomation.h file you will also see the flicker led included the code below just controls the loco

 EXRAIL